danidiaz/red-black-record/NOTES.md

 ﻿# NOTES

-- It seems that -fprint-explicit-foralls doesn't show the order of types that matches the order of type application, that's confusing.
+- It seems that -fprint-explicit-foralls doesn't show the types in an order that matches the order of type application, that's confusing.

 ## relevant / related links